twiddlingbits/twr-wasm/docs/api/api-library.md

 const libEx=new twrLibExample();  // will register itself
 ~~~

-If you are a contributor to twr-wasm and plan to add your library as new built-in APIS, add the registration to `twrLibBultins.ts`
+If you are a contributor to twr-wasm and plan to add your library as new built-in APIs, add the registration to `twrLibBultins.ts`

 As of this writing, each twrLibrary derived class can only have one instance (that can be shared by multiple .wasm modules).
 This will change shortly.